xxfoundation/learn.xx.network/website/docs/intro.md

 # Getting started

-If you are unfamiliar with the xx network we recommend reviewing ...
+If you are unfamiliar with the xx network start with the  ...

  * [Intro to xx network](overview/xxnetwork.md) - An overview of the xx network